fivetran/dbt_fivetran_utils/README.md

 ```
 **Args:**
 * `from_date`  (required): String to run against the current model.
 The expression used should be expected to return a single result.
+* `datepart` (required): The grain of the interval.
 * `interval` (required): The number of units to look backwards.
-* `datepart` (required): The grain of the interval.
 * `safety_date` (optional): This date will be used in the rare case that the `from_date` expression returns a null value.
-This only needs to be specified if you want to change the default value or '2010-01-01'.
+This only needs to be specified if you want to change the default value from '2010-01-01'.

 ----
 ### persist_pass_through_columns ([source](macros/persist_pass_through_columns.sql))